MerlinB/planter/README.md

 - `parentTxID` - For creating child nodes.
 Alternatively, use `node.createUpdate`.
 - `keyPath` - For setting the keyPath manually.
 Default is `m/0`.
-- `safe` - Use UP_FALSE for scripts.
+- `safe` - Use OP_FALSE for scripts.
 True by default.

 ```js
 await planter.createNode({